fulv/sibs.sibshops/README.txt

 sibs.sibshops = git https://github.com/fulv/sibs.sibshops.git

 From now on, the buildout must be run specifying this file explicitly:

 bin/buildout -c develop.cfg

 If you forget the "-c develop.cfg" part, the site will not start.

+For some reason, I had to add 'six' to the list of eggs in buildout.cfg.
+There is an 'import six' in z3c.form.
+I'm not sure why this was not required before.